ajcwebdev/ajcwebdevblog/content/blog/ajcwebdev/flux/index.md

 ---
 title: flux
 date: "2020-05-16"
-description: Flux, Redux, and one way data flow
+description: one way data flow
 ---

 *Flux and React are both all about keeping a simple mental model.